 There must be not less than five Directors and not more than seven Directors.

-The Board must comprise:

-up to 5 14.1(a)Elected Directors, elected in accordance with clause 14.4, of whom one is to be the Chair; and

-up to 2 Appointed Directors appointed in accordance with clause 14.1014.10.

-Transitional provisions

-The First Elected Directors are:

-Graham Lane (Chair);

-Drew Gurney;

-Susan Rose;

-Sandra Weston; and

-Charles Brook.

-The First Appointed Director is Gillian Meppem.
+Subject to clause 14.1(a), not more than four Directors are to be elected by the Members (Elected Directors), and not more than three Directors may be appointed under clause 14.10.

 Eligibility

 For the period from the date of this Constitution a person who: